Sarah Palin accuses Sacha Baron Cohen of duping her for Showtime series

 "Sure," Cheney says.
 The clip cuts to him saying, "That's a first.
 That's the first time I've signed a waterboard."

-When the interview was filmed and the circumstances surrounding it are unclear.
-Cheney has defended the use of certain controversial interrogation tactics during the War on Terror, and told "Meet the Press" in 2014 that the waterboarding the U.S. conducted overseas was "not torture."
+The timing of the interview and the circumstances surrounding it are unclear.
+Cheney has defended the use of certain controversial interrogation tactics during the war in Afghanistan, and told "Meet the Press" in 2014 that the waterboarding the U.S. conducted overseas was "not torture."

-Cohen interviewed the likes of Donald Trump, Newt Gingrich and Pat Buchanan in his satirical HBO series "Da Ali G Show" in the 2000s.
+Cohen interviewed Donald Trump, Newt Gingrich and Pat Buchanan in his satirical HBO series "Da Ali G Show" in the 2000s.